The credit exam form may be filled out with the student's academic college or picked up by emailing the department at firstname.lastname@example.org.

 Native speakers of Spanish are not permitted to take the credit test or schedule courses below SPAN 2155.
 Students with the PR (Puerto Rico) state code are considered native speakers.
 To learn more about eligibility requirements, please visit the placement information page.

 The Spanish credit exam is multiple-choice and covers grammar, reading, and vocabulary.
 It is an adaptive test which means that the question difficulty will vary depending on how a student responds.
 Do not get discouraged if you are unfamiliar with some of the material.
 Make your best guess and go on to the next question.

 - The test will take 20 – 25 minutes.

-- The Spanish credit exam is only administered on the LSU campus in Baton Rouge.
-The Center for Assessment and Evaluation, 51 Himes Hall, administers the exam on specific dates and times throughout the year.
+- The Spanish credit exam is administered with The Center for Assessment and Evaluation, 51 Himes Hall, throughout the year.
+You may take the exam remotely upon request with the testing center.

-At the end of the test session, the student will see a score and suggested placement.
+At the end of the test session, the student will receive a score and suggested placement.
 The program will automatically archive the score; there is no need to write it down or save it.
-If you do not see a score, go back and sign into WebCAPE again and click on resume to complete your test.
-If you have problems, contact one of the proctors who are administering the exam.
+If you do not see a score, go back and sign in to WebCAPE again and click on resume to complete your test.
+If you have any problems, please contact one of the proctors who administered the exam.

 Any first-year, transfer, or continuing students can take the exam by following these instructions:

 - Visit your academic college to ask for a form called Request To Take Advanced Standing / Proficiency / Credit Exam.
 You will visit with a counselor about taking the test.